draftdev/startup-marketing-checklist/README.md

 1. Fork this repository.

-2. Add, remove, or modify the tactics lists as you see fit based on your project and customers.
+2. Add, remove, or modify the tactics as you see fit based on your project and customers.

 3. Get to work!
-Each tactic is broken down into handy checklists, so you can keep up with which things you've tried and which you haven't.
+The checklist format allows you to keep up with which things you've tried and which you haven't.

 4. Profit?
 I mean, that's the goal, right?

 ## Organization

-Each file in this repository contains a list of marketing tactics within one of the categories below.
-Some of these categories and items will be relevant to your project, and others may not be.

-Each list is meant to be **as comprehensive as possible**.
+This list is meant to be **as comprehensive as possible**.
 Your job is to **narrow down what works and what doesn't** for your project.
+This list also does not attempt to teach you *how* to do most of these things - that's something you'll have to research on your own - but the list stays focused on simple descriptions of tasks you can do to market your side project or startup.

-If you have ideas that I _haven't_ included, please see the [Contributing](#contributing) section below.
+If you have ideas that I _haven't_ included or you think you could improve the list, please see the [Contributing](#contributing) section below.
+I'm not a marketing professional so I welcome any and all feedback.

 ## Categories